 Any appointments should be made well in advance to accommodate their schedule.
 This is the only Napa area winery we’ve visited to date that is accessible entirely via a dirt 4WD road.
 If you don’t have a 4WD vehicle you will have to park at the top of their dirt driveway just off of the paved Mt.
 Veeder road and hike in to the winery (a bit less then a mile) or Kathy or Bill can pick you up here.
 A visit to this winery is the antithesis of perhaps preconceived notions of a “normal Napa wine experience”.
 This is a highly personalized experience with either Kathy or Bill, or both.

 Wing Canyon sits in the heart of the Mayacamas Mountain range in the Mt.
 Veeder appellation.
 Vineyard land is at a premium in this particular appellation and unlike some of the valley floor appellations in Napa, Mt.
 Veeder has a nice balance between vineyard land and bio diversity of the natural surroundings.
-After leaving Santa Barbara where both were involved in the baking industry (Bill founded a whole grain bakery called Sunrise), Bill purchased 160 acres in 1983 and then cleared 10 acres to vine.
+After leaving Santa Barbara where both were involved in the baking industry (Bill founded a whole grain bakery called Sunrise), Bill purchased 160 acres in 1982 and over the next few years, cleared 10 acres to vine.
 He worked for several area wineries including one of their neighbors, Mayacamas Vineyards.
 Their first vintage was in 1991 and their typical annual production is usually around 800 cases.

-This the only winery in Napa County that we know of created from rammed earth; this is a mix of earth and concrete which is compressed on site during the construction.
+This is only one of two wineries in Napa County that we know of created from rammed earth (the other being part of Long Meadow Ranch in the hills above Rutherford); this is a mix of earth and concrete which is compressed on site during the construction.
 The walls are 2 feet thick and as a result moderates the temperature inside very well throughout the year.
 The winery is tiny (under 800 square feet) and is usually packed tight with barrels.
 Their home was also created from rammed earth; Kathy was the designer and contractor for this.

 Wing Canyon specializes in several types of wine; small lot productions of Cabernet Sauvignon, Merlot, Cabernet Franc and a Chardonnay.
 Some of their wines are produced in quantities of merely 24 cases (1 barrel).
 All their wines are hand crafted and grown on site with the exception of some grapes that they source from one of their Mt.
 Veeder neighbors.